 Improvements in analytical capabilities over recent years has meant that the visibility of persistent chemical compounds in water bodies has increased.
 This has led to:

-A manufacturer of thermoset resins and speciality chemicals who support customers in a diverse range of application and industries, approached Arvia to help them reduce phenol levels in their wastewater.
+A manufacturer of thermoset resins and specialty chemicals who supports customers in a diverse range of application and industries, approached Arvia to help them reduce phenol levels in their wastewater.

 The aim of the project was to demonstrate and evaluate the effectiveness of the Nyex™-a system in the reduction of phenol levels from wastewater.
 Two samples of wastewater were processed for treatment – a chemical distillate and an effluent.

-Treatment will also protect the Biological Aerated Flooded Filters (BAFF) process employed on the client’s site, which has recently been inhibited by phenols.
+Treatment was also required to protect the Biological Aerated Flooded Filters (BAFF) process employed on the client’s site, which had been inhibited by phenols.